dotherightthing/traktor-live-v1/README.md

 Some web tutorials use Jack Audio instead.
 I prefer Loopback’s routing UI.

+In order to be able to choose which Traktor Pro deck to sample from, both decks are routed to Ableton Live.

 ##### Project file

 * `loopback/Devices.plist`

-Automatically loaded by the app.
+Automatically loaded by the AppleScript app, otherwise double-click to load.

-In order to be able to choose which Traktor Pro deck to sample from, both decks are routed to Ableton Live.

 ---